-- Other blood-thinning medications.
-A medicine called heparin may be given by IV or injection.
+- Other blood-thinning medicines.
+A medicine called heparin may be given by an IV injection.
 Heparin makes the blood less sticky and less likely to form clots.

 - Nitroglycerin.
 This medication widens the blood vessels.
 It helps improve blood flow to the heart.
 Nitroglycerin is used to treat sudden chest pain (angina).
 It's given as a pill under the tongue, as a pill to swallow or as an injection.

 - Morphine.
 This medicine is given to relieve chest pain that doesn't go away with nitroglycerin.

 - Beta blockers.
 These medications slow the heartbeat and decrease blood pressure.
 Beta blockers can limit the amount of heart muscle damage and prevent future heart attacks.
 They are given to most people who are having a heart attack.